DRGN-DRC/20XX-HACK-PACK/Installer Package Files/ReadMe and MD5s.txt

 :: 20XXHP created by Achilles, up to version 4.07++
 :: 20XXHP updates to v5.0 and up by DRGN
 :: xdelta program created by Josh Macdonald
-:: Batch converter script and xdelta files created by DRGN.
+:: Batch build script and xdelta files created by DRGN.
-:: 20xx-[version]-convert.sh script created by shuall, DRGN
+:: Linux build script created by shuall, phonos, DRGN, and Mage